 Kirky’s Hide takes its name in honour of a precious friendship with a wonderful man, whose love of, and commitment to Nature in all its magnificent glory, was unlimited.
 “Kirky” was a man of great compassion.
 He practiced respect for trees and worms and decent people and beetles and birds… all creatures and all things natural.
 He was the gentlest and the most honourable man and one of Africa’s greatest naturalists – and for those who did not know this, it was because he was so modest.

 Howard Douglas Kirk was a gifted wildlife documentary film-maker, tragically killed in a car accident on his way to film a documentary on St Lucia’s wetlands.
-His talent and bravery are evident in the successful documentary “Jezebel” recording the beginnings of Nature conservation in Swaziland, produced by Anglia TV as part of its Survival series.
+His talent and bravery are evident in the successful documentary “Jezebel” recording the beginnings of Nature conservation in Eswatini, produced by Anglia TV as part of its Survival series.
 Other documentaries include ‘The Year of the Dragons’, ‘Miniature Monsters’ and ‘Rhino Ride’.
 As a young ranger in Kruger Park, Ted Reilly met Howard busy filming beetles.
 A firm friendship developed and years later Howard married Ted’s sister Roma.
 Of Howard, Ted always said: “He was the finest naturalist I ever knew, and easily the most modest.”

 For the consideration of the animals and the enjoyment of all guests we ask that you please remain still and quiet.